 PSNR, or peak signal to noise ratio, calculates at how much error has been introduced through the compression.
 The higher the PSNR, the better the quality of the image.
 For example, in the images below, the top two have a PSNR of 34, and the bottom two have a PSNR of 31.

-SSIM, or structural similarity index, looks at the perceived change in quality after compression.
+SSIM, or structural similarity index, look at the perceived change in quality after compression.
 It takes into account more quality indicators than just errors (like PSNR) and more closely mimics a human’s perception of quality.

 VIF, or visual information fidelity, is based on human perception of images.
-It takes the qualities that humans notice when they look at an image, and determines quality from that.
-Netflix uses VIF as a primary measurement in their own image quality metric, VMAF.
-They combine it with a few other measurements including a motion metric that measures temporal difference from one frame to the next.
+It takes the qualities that humans notice when they look at an image and determines quality from that.
+Netflix uses VIF as a primary measurement in its own image quality metric, VMAF.
+They combine it with a few other measurements including a motion metric that measures the temporal difference from one frame to the next.
 Most other image quality measurements look only at still images, which is why Netflix has developed their own.